 Is Tejasvi Surya next MJ Akbar, asks Congress as abuse charge surfaces against BJP candidate

-Bengaluru, Mar 28: BJP candidate from Bangalore South Tejasvi Surya found himself at the centre of a controversy Wednesday after the Karnataka Congress attacked him, citing allegations of 'abuse' by a woman against him and questioned the saffron party about his choice.
+Bengaluru, Mar 28: BJP candidate from Bangalore South Tejasvi Surya found himself at the centre of a controversy on Wednesday after the Karnataka Congress attacked him, citing allegations of 'abuse' by a woman against him and questioned the saffron party about its choice.

 Neither Surya or BJP has reacted to the allegations or Congress' tweet so far.